Orthogonal Mode Decomposition for Finite Discrete Signals: introduction

-In 2014, Dragomiretskiy et al. proposed the Variational Mode Decomposition (VMD) \cite{dragomiretskiy2013variational} method, which is an adaptive non recursive mode decomposition method.
-To use this method, one needs to manually specify the number of modes contained in the signal.
-By solving the variational equation in the frequency domain and adaptively matching the center frequency and bandwidth of each mode, mode decomposition can be achieved.
-The VMD method has strict mathematical theoretical foundation, and the defect of mode mixing is also overcome to a certain extent.
-However,the selection of the number of mode decomposition layers in VMD is crucial.
+In 2014, Dragomiretskiy et al. proposed the Variational Mode Decomposition (VMD) \cite{dragomiretskiy2013variational} method.
+The VMD is an adaptive mode decomposition.
+It is not recursive.
+To use VMD, one should manually specify the number of modes contained in the signal.
+Using the variational equation, the center frequency and bandwidth of the modes can be found adaptively in the frequency domain.
+Mode decomposition can be achieved.
+The VMD method has a strict mathematical theoretical foundation, and the defect of mode mixing is also overcome to some extent.
+However, determining the number of mode decomposition layers in VMD is crucial.
 Artificially specifying the number of modes brings new drawbacks.
-If the specified number of modes is too large, some actual modes will crack.
-On the contrary, if the specified number of modes is too small,multiple modes may be stacked together and cannot be effectively decomposed.
-Although the VMD algorithm is non recursive, it is also a global mode decomposition method that cannot only extract a specific mode without considering other modes.
+When the specified number of modes is too large, the actual modes will be cracked.
+Otherwise, if the specified number of modes is too small, some modes may be stacked together and cannot be decomposed.
+Although the VMD algorithm is not recursive, it is also a global mode decomposition method that cannot only extract a specific mode without considering other modes.

-The all modes contained in a real signal $\boldsymbol{u}$ is called the mode set.
-The mode set is the reflection of the characteristics of the real signal $\boldsymbol{u}$ and should be unique, preferably orthogonal.
-However, the real signal mode set obtained using EMD and VMD is not unique and does not satisfy orthogonality.
+All modes in a real signal $\boldsymbol{u}$ form a mode set.
+The mode set is the intrinsic characteristic of the real signal $\boldsymbol{u}$.
+It should be unique, preferably orthogonal.
+However, the mode set obtained using EMD and VMD is not unique and does not satisfy orthogonality.

-This article introduces a new mode decomposition algorithm for finite length discrete real signals.
-The mode set obtained by this method is uniqueness and orthogonal, and we call it the intrinsic mode set.
+This article introduces a new mode decomposition algorithm for finite discrete real signals.
+The mode set obtained by this method is unique and orthogonal, and we call it the intrinsic mode set.
 We name our method the Orthogonal Mode Decomposition method.
-Compared with existing other methods, the mode decomposition method proposed in this paper has the following advantages:
+Compared with the existing methods, the mode decomposition method proposed in this paper has the following advantages: